-Other payables (including the accrual of Investment Adviser's fees) are not interest-bearing and are stated at their nominal value.
+Other payables (include the accrual of Investment Adviser's fees) are classified as financial liabilities at amortised cost.
+Other payables are not interest-bearing and are stated at their nominal value.

 Equity

 Equity is classified according to the substance of the contractual arrangements entered into.
 An equity instrument is any contract that evidences a residual interest in the assets of the Company after deducting all of its liabilities.
 Equity is recorded at the amount of proceeds received, net of issue costs.
 Ordinary Shares are classified as equity in accordance with IAS 32 - "Financial Instruments: Presentation" as these instruments include no contractual obligation to deliver cash and the redemption mechanism is not mandatory.